KazeShikaru/ChatBot/rasa/data/nlu.md

 - I'll take it
 - okay, I'll take 6
 - may I buy some potatoes?
+- sure, I could go for a juicy potato right about now

 ## intent:rasputin
 - rasput man